-M.S. degrees require a minimum grade-point average of 3.0.
+The M.A.Geo degree requires a minimum grade-point average of 3.0.
 Students must maintain a minimum grade-point average of 3.0 for all coursework taken.

 Students whose grade-point averages falls below this standard are placed on academic probation.
 Students on academic probation have one semester to raise their grade-point averages to the minimum standard.
 Students who fail to do so are suspended from the Graduate College and are not permitted to enroll in courses.